You are here

 |Traditional specific indications||At least two primary sources of evidence of traditional use as well as other relevant and credible items of evidence to support the specificity of the indication.|

-An example of non-supportive evidence for a traditional specific indication:
+Example 2: Non-supportive evidence for a traditional specific indication

-- A listed medicine contains a number of herbs commonly used in TCM and has the indication: 'Traditionally used for the symptomatic relief of heartburn'.
+A listed medicine contains a number of herbs commonly used in TCM and has the indication: 'Traditionally used in Chinese medicine to relieve symptoms of heartburn'.

-- In this instance, the evidence item is not sufficient to support the proposed indication at the dose recommended.
+In this instance, the evidence item is not sufficient to support the proposed indication.

-- A listed medicine contains a number of herbs commonly used in TCM and has the indication: 'Traditionally used for the symptomatic relief of dry cough'.
+A listed medicine contains a number of herbs commonly used in TCM and has the indication: 'Traditionally used in Chinese medicine to relieve cough'.

 Choosing or deciding upon your traditional indication

-Due to the discordance between traditional and contemporary contexts and the potential for consumers to assume that medicines have been assessed scientifically, traditional indications are required to include the traditional context of use in the indication (refer to 'What does an indication look like?').
+Due to the discordance between traditional and contemporary contexts and the potential for consumers to assume that medicines have been assessed scientifically, traditional indications are required to include the traditional context of use in the indication.
 Evidence of traditional use must clearly identify the traditional paradigm which it refers to, and this context must be conveyed clearly to the consumer.
-When traditional use is limited to a particular paradigm or geographical region, then this limitation must be referenced in the indication.
+When traditional use is limited to a particular paradigm, then this limitation must be referenced in the indication.

-- clearly identify the traditional paradigm that supports the traditional formulation
+- select the traditional paradigm that supports the traditional formulation

-- base any statement about the medicine's therapeutic benefit on experiences or theories specific to the particular tradition, not on scientific cinical evidence; and
+- ensure the evidence supporting the indication is based on experiences or theories specific to the particular tradition, not on scientific clinical evidence

-- refer to anatomical, physiological or pharmacological effects that are not envisaged within the specified paradigm, for example: 'raise haemoglobin levels'
+- Traditional indications cannot refer to anatomical, physiological or pharmacological effects that are not envisaged within the specified paradigm, for example: 'raise haemoglobin levels'